nodersteam/noderslabs/CosmosNetwork/helperscripts/votechecker/README.md

 ```
 2. In the terminal, navigate to the directory where the script is located.
 3. Run the script by typing `python3 cosmosvotechecker.py`.
 4. Follow the prompts in the command-line interface to perform different actions.
+Don't forget to set TG variables in paragraphs 8 and 9 for correct sending of voting information

 ## Script Functionality
 The script provides the following functionality: